Pamir/oracle-deployment-automation/REVIEW_INFRA.md

 rg-oracle-demo-eastus-001
 ``````

-2. In the resource group you will find a VM called "vm-01"
+2. In the resource group you will find a VM called "vm-0"

 <img src="provisioned.jpg" />

-3. Copy the public IP address of the VM.
+3. Copy the public IP address of the VM to use in the future steps.
 An example is given below.

 <img src="publicip.jpg" />